Overview

 Select the Trigger card and choose your Trigger source (CRM), Object, and Trigger type in the right-hand panel.
 See Triggers for the full breakdown of trigger types and conditions.Step 3: Add Steps

 Click the + button below the last card (or on a connector between cards, to insert a step in the middle).
-The Add step dialog offers three groups:- Apten Actions — act on leads in Apten: Find Lead, Create Lead, Turn Off Lead, Send Message, Switch Profile, Add Context, Register DNC.
+The Add step dialog offers three groups:- Apten Actions — act on leads in Apten: Find Lead, Create Lead, Turn Off Lead, Send Message, Switch Profile, Add Context, Register DNC, Resolve Timezone.
 See Actions.

 - CRM Actions — look up a record in a connected CRM (for example Find Salesforce Record) and expose its fields to later steps.

-- Control — Filter (stop the run unless conditions match) and Branch (split into multiple paths).
+- Control — Filter (stop the run unless conditions match), Delay (pause before continuing), and Branch (split into multiple paths).
 See Control Steps.

-An automation can have up to 10 top-level steps, up to 10 steps inside each branch, and up to 30 steps in total.
+An automation can have up to 10 top-level steps, up to 10 steps inside each branch, and up to 75 steps in total.
+Branches can be nested up to 3 levels deep.
+Control steps count like any other: a Branch step takes one of the 10 slots in the chain that contains it, and Filter, Delay, and Branch steps count toward the 75-step total.

 Step 4: Reference Data From the Trigger and Earlier Steps